-Why I work as a coach:
+Why I work as a physician coach:

 Over the past decade, I have been increasingly concerned about how the growing pressures in healthcare negatively impact physicians and physician leaders.
 People who enter the medical profession are extremely hard-working and committed professionals.
 Unfortunately, the overwhelming emphasis in medical training is on retaining facts, perfectionism, and avoiding any appearance of weakness.
 Physicians are not taught the leadership skills, self-awareness, and conflict management tools vital for the marathon of a medical career.

-Coaching with me, you will rapidly find yourself leading a much more
+Find yourself leading a much more

 satisfying, productive, and fulfilling work life.
 Contact me today to learn more.

-Dr. Gazelle graduated from Cornell University and Upstate Medical University.
+Bio: Dr. Gazelle graduated from Cornell University and Upstate Medical University.
 She is a part-time Assistant Professor of Medicine at Harvard Medical School.
 An Associate Scientist at the Brigham and Women’s hospital, she developed and teaches a burnout and resilience curriculum to all Internal Medicine residents.